Self-Publishing A Children’s Book 101

 Children’s Book Illustrations – The Text Layout

-Creating a storyboard to give to your illustrator will give them a good idea of the illustrations and show them how much space they need to allow for text to be placed on the page.
+Creating a storyboard to give to your illustrator will provide them with a clear idea of the illustrations and show them how much space to allow for text.

 Your formatter will place the text on top of the illustrations, so if you speak with your formatter and illustrator at the same time, you’ll be able to make the entire process much smoother for everyone involved!